 Healing Emotional Wounds: Where Does the Pain Come From?

 Before healing your emotional pain, perhaps it’s a good idea to discuss where does the pain come from.

 Don’t get me wrong.
 I’m not asking you to find the person or the event that causes your pain.
 Many of us believe that external factors and events determine our happiness.
 But that isn’t true.
 Instead, reflect internally and see how our minds created our suffering.

 But the subsequent 10,453 times which you felt hurt, your mind is responsible for them.

 Emotions are felt in the body.
 When something traumatic happens in your life, your body reacts naturally to the situation.
-For example, shortness of breath, coldness in the chest, body boiling inside, numbness in your limbs and etc. These body sensations are uncomfortable, but they don’t cause our emotional pain.
+For example, shortness of breath, coldness in the chest, body boiling inside, numbness in your limbs and etc. These bodily sensations are uncomfortable, but they don’t cause our emotional pain.

 What really creates our emotional pain and suffering is our mind.
 The first set of emotions we experienced are our natural reaction to the event.
-Some of it are based on our beliefs.
+Some of it is based on our beliefs.
 The subsequent emotions are created by our thoughts.
 Our mind starts to interpret the event:

 - “Why is this happening to me?
 I don’t deserve this.”

 - “They are the ones who cause my pain.
 They should be punished.”

 - “I shouldn’t have believed them.”

 - “I would never be the same again.”

 Our mind keeps repeating the event and the story in our head like a broken record.
 It keeps bringing us back to our past.
 And we keep experiencing the same emotion over and over again.
 It’s a torture.
 And if we don’t release our emotions, it will just keep accumulating until it’s painful for us to bear.